evenfh/distributed_data_assignment3/report/report.md

 ## Results

 Due to a misreading of assignment 2, we ended up with too few activities.
 This resulted in a lot of "wrong" answers.
 As such, we are not totally confident that our results from assignment 3 are correct as we cannot confidently compare the results.
-However, we belive that the misunderstanding of the assignment has been resolved FIX SENTENCE.
+However, we believe that the number of activites are now correct.

 Regarding task 3, 6 and 7, we had different results compared to assignment 3.
 We find this strange, as the feedback suggested that our answers from assignment 2 was correct.